How to Make Yourself Squirt: A Bold, Honest Guide

 If it’s natural, why does it feel so difficult?
 Here are the most common barriers:

-Breaking through these barriers is as important as learning the actual techniques.
+Breaking through these barriers is just as important as learning techniques.
+Relaxation and mindset are central to success.

 Techniques to Explore